Vilksar/FixParamAlgNetControl/README.md

   * `RandomSeed`.
 Represents the random seed for the current algorithm run.
 A value of `-1` will generate a random value for the seed.
 It must be a positive integer, and its default value is `-1`.
   * `MaximumPathLength`.
 Represents the maximum number of edges in a control path.
 It must be a positive integer, and its default value is `5`.
   * `RankComputations`.
 Represents the number of matrix rank computations to determine its structural rank.
 It must be a positive integer, and its default value is `3`.
-  * `RunInParallel`.
-Represents a flag which enables running the current algorithm in parallel over multiple threads.
-It must be a boolean, and its default value is `false`.
+  * `MaximumDegreeOfParallelism`.
+Represents the maximum number of parallel operations over different threads.
+It must be a positive integer, and its default value is `1`.

   If the file is in a different format, an error will be returned.
 Additionally, if any of the parameters are missing, their default values will be used.
 This argument does not have a default value.